coffeetycoon/Coffee-Tycoon/README.md

 - Golden Coffee can buy **Golden Upgrades**
   - Loses production boost but gains stronger buffs
   - Golden Upgrades:
-    - Auto-Buy Upgrades
+    - Auto-Buy Upgrades - (5 min gap between upgrades being bought - can't spam buy upgrades)
-    - Auto-Buy Shop Items
+    - Auto-Buy Shop Items - (1 min gap between next cheapest item being bought
-    - TBD
+    - Auto Claim Achievment Rewards
 - Export/Import save system using save strings
 - Erase progress option
 - Coffee cup animation (cups fall based on click/CPS output)
+- Turn the CPS into a button, which opens up a window (like info button does), which shows you how much of your CPS comes from what building (percent of CPS and actual number of CPS) - represented as a table

 ---